 After getting “the shot”, we wandered around the overlook area, played in the wind, and watched other people play in the wind (even an older couple laughed hysterically as they took the classic “it’s so windy I can lean into it” photo).
 Everyone that made it up there had giant smiles, laughter could be heard between the sound of whirling wind, and there was just so much happiness.

 As we walked back down, we could hear people around the visitor center griping about the weather and lack of view.
 Some even said things like, “Well, I’m not walking any further if there’s nothing to see.”
 What?!?!
 You came all this way and you won’t even try?

 We actually felt bad for them.
 They were missing it.
 They missed a great memory and this amazing bonding experience between travelers – the ones who make the most of it because they are lucky enough to be in a spectacular place.
 We knew it when we looked at each other.
 This is why you travel.
 Not for the picture-perfect photos, but for the “remember when?” stories.
 Thank God the weather was crap that day.

 Killarney National Park

-Our drive to Killarney from the cliffs took close to four hours, since our SAT-NAV kept insisting we go through one-lane farming towns.
+Our drive to Killarney from the Cliffs of Moher took close to four hours, since our SAT-NAV kept insisting we go through one-lane farming towns.
 After checking into our AirBnB (a house with three other guests and no locking room doors – but whatever, everyone was nice), we grabbed a quick bite at a cafe then took off to explore in the dwindling daylight.